shray-ya-sing/doclayer/README.md

 # DocLayer

 A cross-platform library for generating PowerPoint presentations programmatically using OpenXML.
-DocLayer provides both C# and Python APIs for creating PPTX files with support for themes, slides, shapes, and text formatting.
+DocLayer provides C#, Python, and TypeScript/Node.js APIs for creating PPTX files with support for themes, slides, shapes, and text formatting.

 ## Overview

 DocLayer Core is built on .NET 8.0 and leverages DocumentFormat.OpenXml to create PowerPoint files without requiring Microsoft Office.
-The library includes Python bindings via pythonnet for seamless integration with Python applications and AI agent frameworks.
+The library includes Python bindings via pythonnet and a TypeScript/Node.js wrapper for seamless integration with Python applications, Node.js services, and AI agent frameworks.

 ## Features